yoyomaki/yoyomaki.github.io/index.md

 <div class="container">
 <h4><a name="About me"></a>About me</h4>
 </div>
-Hi, I'm Qian Qiao(乔谦 in Chinese).
+Hi, I'm Qian Qiao (乔谦 in Chinese).
 Many English speakers find it is hard to pronounce my Chinese name, so you can call me Flora if you like.

 I am a senior student at [University of Waterloo](https://uwaterloo.ca), double major in [Computer Science](https://cs.uwaterloo.ca), and [Combinatorics & Optimization](https://uwaterloo.ca/combinatorics-and-optimization/).
 I will receive Bachelor of Mathematics(Computer Science) in June 2016.
-My academic interests focus on Numerical Analysis, Data Mining, Computational Photography, etc.
+My academic interests mainly focus on Numerical Analysis, Data Mining, Computational Photography, etc.

 ---